Akhil Gogoi first in Assam to win election from jail | Politics

 Dozens of cases have been slapped on him by successive state governments.

-Political analyst Atiqur Rahman Barbhuiya said Gogoi's victory will go down in history as the only political prisoner to have set such a precedent after former union minister George Fernandes, who won the 1977 Lok Sabha election by over three lakh votes from a jail in Bihar's Muzaffarpur.
+Political analyst Atiqur Rahman Barbhuiya said Gogoi will go down in history as the only political prisoner to have set such a precedent after former union minister George Fernandes, who won the 1977 Lok Sabha election by over three lakh votes from a jail in Bihar's Muzaffarpur.

 ''Gogoi won because he identified with the indigenous sentiments.
-People considered him as his spokesperson,'' Rahman Barbhuiya told PTI.
+People considered him as their spokesperson,'' Rahman Barbhuiya told PTI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)